samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 #
-# Pywebview + Jinja2 + autoload CSS and JS such as Bootstrap without restructuring standard website assets.
+# Pywebview + Jinja2 + autoload CSS and JS (including Bootstrap) without restructuring standard website assets.

  This will automatically iterate over files and folders in ./templates/, looking for *.js and *.css files, importing before loading.